BurntNail/6th-Form/Lesson Notes/Design Engineering/Material Considerations/Properties/Property Words/Compressive Strength.md

 ---

-definition:: The maximum compressive (pushing inwards) strength a material can withstand before it breaks. example:: The material for supports underneath a bridge need to have high compressive strength to ensure they don't break under the weight of the bridge
+definition:: The maximum compressive (pushing inwards) strength a material can withstand before it breaks. example:: The material for supports underneath a bridge need to have high compressive strength to ensure they don't break under the weight of the bridge.
+Rebar-refinforced concrete.